0 0

 My friends often get confused about our festival.
 They cannot differentiate between Pongal and Onam.
 As such, I need to say that Pongal is celebrated by all Tamilians who belong to the state of Tamil Nadu, India.
 Onam belongs to the Malayalis of the state of Kerela, India.

 Moong dal paysam is very easy to make and has only three main ingredients.
 Namely, moong dal, jaggery, coconut milk, and ghee.
 Additionally, we add ghee, roasted dry fruits, and saffron to it.
+If you can make a fresh batch of ghee at home, it will taste amazing.

 COCONUT MILK EXTRACTION: